0xZakk/dad-jokes-hw/README.md

 1. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
-A pull request is note required, but it is necessary if you want a code review.
+A pull request is not required, but it is necessary if you want a code review.

 You may wish to refer to [FAQs](https://github.com/ga-wdi-boston/meta/wiki/) related to [forking,